InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/governance-based-project-setup.md

 ## Patlet

-A team wants to a project to be InnerSource ready.
-They already decided on a [Governance Level](../1-initial/governance-levels.md) to use.
-However the team is at a loss at what the chosen Governance Level means in terms of impact on the project.
+A team wants a project to be InnerSource ready.
+They want to choose a [Governance Level](../1-initial/governance-levels.md) but need more information on how each level impacts processes.

 Following our list of best practices, recommended patterns and maturity levels to reach helps address this problem.